SedoTech/check-k8s/README.md

 By default go searches the source under `$GOPATH/src/` which is `$HOME/go` by default

-So cloning the project into `$HOME/go/src/SedoTech/check-k8s` should work in most cases
+So cloning the project into `$HOME/go/src/github.com/SedoTech/check-k8s` should work in most cases.

 ## Update/Install dependencies